alaTest Sites

 Consumer review (amazon.co.uk)

 alaTest has collected and analyzed 2670 user reviews of Amazon Kindle Fire 7-inch (2nd gen, 2012) from Amazon.co.uk.
 The average user rating for this product is 4.1/5, compared to an average user rating of 4.3/5 for other products in the same category on Amazon.co.uk.
-Reviewers are impressed by the screen and performance.
-The portability and price are also appreciated.
-Views about the apps and camera are different.
+Reviewers really like the screen and performance.
+The portability and price are also mentioned favorably.
+There are some mixed views about the apps and camera.

 usability, price, portability, performance, screen